zimagi/zimagi/docs/about/principles/micro-services.rst

 Our initial use case is to have an individual **MCMI API** manage a potentially multi-region or multi-provider federated Kubernetes cluster environment.

 It is easy to deploy the **MCMI API** in a remote configuration, and easy to manage and track decentralized instances.
-The **CE** client can contextually switch between and manage connections to multiple remote hosts.
+The **MCMI** client can contextually switch between and manage connections to multiple remote hosts.

 ==============================
 Technology and service wrapper